Total and utter spoilers ahead

 But I spend every autumn asking my friends what their personal definition of horror is, and talking about movies where we’ll say things like actually it’s really a horror film, or, actually it’s not really a horror per se, it’s just using some horror elements.
 Why not westerns too?
 What is my personal definition of the western genre?
 What would make something Actually A Western, or Actually Not?

 But another friend, chiming in the next day, was not swayed from the western camp, as she thinks The Power of the Dog fits a third type of western not covered by Cowboy or Town: the family or clan against an Interloper, or some sort of threat to the Homestead.
-What’s interesting about this particular classification, is that unlike the other two it hinges on something more situational than demographic.
+What’s interesting about this particular classification is that unlike the other two it hinges on something more situational than demographic.
 Perception, too, of who is the threatener and who is the threatened.
 One of the things I’ve been mulling over in trying to come up with my definition of horror is how tied it might be to who you think the protagonist is, and when that’s not all that clear, neither is the work’s classification as horror.
 (A case study: David Lowery’s A Ghost Story.)
-When Alex proposed the Interloper to the Homestead Western, I started to wonder if The Power of the Dog could be a western for Phil, defending his ranch & way of life against these outsiders, but for Peter more a dark psychosexual drama à la Park Chan Wook, and honestly maybe just a horror for poor Rose, being slowly driven to madness.
+When Alex proposed the Interloper to the Homestead Western, I started to wonder if The Power of the Dog could be a western for Phil, defending his ranch & way of life against these outsiders, but for Peter more a dark psychosexual drama à la Park Chan Wook, and honestly maybe just a horror for poor Rose, being driven to madness.
 Then Alex revealed she was actually thinking it was Peter who was in the western!
 “For what kind of man would I be if I did not help my mother?
 If I did not save her?”

 I think setting is going to be very relevant to whatever my western definition is, something I can’t say at all for horror actually (which is interesting).
 For me the western genre certainly applies far beyond stories set specifically in the American West, because the operative factor isn’t particular physical features of the landscape, but the juxtaposition of the culture held by the protagonists with this perceived wilderness outside of it [insert image of Captain Picard drinking earl grey in space here].
 Maybe there’s a sort of overlapping Venn diagram genre that we could call the Frontier story.
 As Alex summarized it: “expansive landscapes, usually white people fighting against inhospitable elements, also the undercurrent of the indigenous people being pushed out.”
 Lots of things set in Australia and New Zealand would seem to fall into this, perhaps even Jane Campion’s legacy-creating The Piano, and ALSO: polar stories (we got very excited about this).
 I’d wager maybe all westerns would also be frontier stories, but not all frontier stories are westerns.
 I mean, I do not think AMC’s The Terror is a western.
 Definitely most days I don’t.
 However, my own bold claim I did offer to the table soon after Emily’s: Lawrence of Arabia is a western.

 Lawrence would actually seem to fit Emily’s personal definition of western she has been refining since dinner.
 As she puts it, “the main requirement for me is that it must be about a struggle to bring law to an otherwise lawless place, by any means necessary (especially violence), and that the ultimate cost of that struggle is a loss of humanity.”
-The lawlessness can be anything from Untamed Nature (native populations usually falling within this perception) to the rapaciousness of other settler-colonizers (outlaws & racketeers &c), but in the effort to combat this lawlessness you pretty much always end up with “isolated, battle-worn loners.”
+The lawlessness can be anything from Untamed Nature (native populations usually falling within this from the white perspective) to the rapaciousness of other settler-colonizers (outlaws & racketeers &c), but in the effort to combat this lawlessness you pretty much always end up with “isolated, battle-worn loners.”
 She acknowledges that she has also basically just defined the wandering samurai genre again.
-But the cultural interplay between cowboys and samurai is a whole other essay we do not have time for right now.
+But the fascinating cultural interplay between cowboys and samurai is a whole other essay we do not have time for right now.

 Because I do know now what genre I think The Power of the Dog is.
 I got it directly from a New Yorker essay actually: I think it’s a gothic.
 A western gothic, of the Flannery O’Connor school of southern gothic.
 There’s more elements of horror here actually, more unease, more twisted roots.
 A western can be dark; a gothic is dark.
 There are no blunt, open shoot-outs in The Power of the Dog, instead the violence is all coldly slipped under your skin.
 The subtle cruelty of psychological torment.
 The sinuous brutality of poisoning.
 These are the methods of a gothic.